ehousestudio/craft_hacksaw/README.md

-#Hacksaw
+#Hacksaw 1.1.1

-**Not yet updated for Craft 2.5**

-A migrated (and improved) version (for [Craft CMS](http://buildwithcraft.com/)) of Brett DeWoody's Hacksaw for ExpressionEngine.
-This plugin adds a [Twig](http://twig.sensiolabs.org/) filter to take your entry's content and whittle it down to a more manageable size.
-It strips the HTML and limits the excerpts by character count, word count or cutoff marker.
+A simple text truncation plugin for [Craft CMS](http://buildwithcraft.com/).
+This plugin adds a [Twig](http://twig.sensiolabs.org/) filter to take your entry's content and hack it down to a more manageable size.
+It strips the HTML and limits the excerpts by character count, word count, or cutoff marker.

 ## Installation